How Does LendingTree Get Paid?

 Pros and cons of the 20/4/10 rule

-The 20/4/10 rule can give you financially sound guidance to budget for a car loan, but it’s not a hard and fast rule that will work for everyone.
+The 20/4/10 rule can give you sound financial guidance for budgeting a car loan, but it’s not a hard-and-fast rule that will work for everyone.

 Frequently asked questions